bencheee/BlackJack/documentation/testing/testing.md

 <a name="functions"></a>
 ## 2. TESTING GAME FUNCTIONS

-This section is focused on testing functions which are used to calculate and manipulate data such as card strings, card values, total scores, etc. Please note that logical comparisons and game outcomes will not be tested here as they were already tested in [game outcome](#outcomes) section.
+This section is focused on testing functions which are used to calculate and manipulate data such as card strings, card values, total scores, etc. Please note that game outcomes will not be tested here as they were already tested in [game outcome](#outcomes) section.

 [Back to Table of contents](#mainmenu)